 Bringing Eric Thames in makes things interesting at 1B with Zimmerman and Kendrick already on the roster.
 Since coming back to the MLB in 2017 after taking four seasons to play Venezuelan league, his wRC+ of 118 ranks him 19th among qualified 1B while his wOBA ranks 11th.
 He has hit .241 with 72 long balls and 161 RBIs in that span, making him a valuable left-handed batter to have on the roster.
 He also has the ability to play the outfield if need be, totaling 1,790 innings playing there in his five seasons in the bigs.

-Heading over to the mound, the Nationals hope starters Scherzer, Strasburg, Crobin and Sanchez can dominate again after a combined 21 WAR last year.
+Heading over to the mound ahead of opening day, the Nationals hope starters Scherzer, Strasburg, Crobin and Sanchez can dominate again after a combined 21 WAR last year.
 On paper, their 1-2-3 starters are the best in the Major Leagues.
 Both Scherzer and Strasburg were Cy Young candidates while Corbin received some votes as well and Sanchez is a strong arm in the fourth starting spot.
 While they don’t have a great option for a No. 5 starter with Joe Ross and Austin Voth expected to compete, they won’t be asked to pull too much weight at the end of the day.